Trump 'kneel' attack gives his base reason to stand

 Trump’s fiery declaration on Friday night that National Football League owners should "fire or suspend" players who kneel during the anthem was met Saturday with fierce criticism and on Sunday with mass demonstrations of resistance on the field.

 Some players knelt, while others locked arms in solidarity.
-Baltimore Ravens coach John Harbaugh and Jacksonville Jaguars owner Shahid Khan were among those who joined players in protests that are now nearly as much about Trump as the original desire, pushed into the spotlight by Colin Kaepernick, to highlight racial injustices in the criminal justice system.
+Baltimore Ravens coach John Harbaugh and Jacksonville Jaguars owner Shahid Khan were among those who joined players in protests that are now nearly as much about Trump as the original desire, pushed into the spotlight more than a year ago by Colin Kaepernick, to highlight racial injustices in the criminal justice system.

 "He is giving lots of red meat to his base to fire them up before a crucial election," GOP strategist John Feehery said of the Alabama contest, which pits Trump-backed Sen. Luther Strange against anti-establishment favorite Roy Moore.
 Several longtime Trump loyalists, including former White House political strategist Steve Bannon and Housing and Urban Development Secretary Ben Carson, are siding with Moore.